 Major economic trends are transforming large-scale mining across the globe.
 These include rapid technological advances, pressure to mine more responsibly from investors and other stakeholders, and rising demand for critical minerals for a low-carbon energy transition.
 But how will these trends affect women working in the sector and related supply chains?
 The implications are difficult to understand due to a lack of high-quality, comparable data on women in the mining workforce.

 Women and the Mine of the Future is a collaborative project to increase understanding of the status quo for women in mining, so stakeholders can anticipate, assess, and address gendered impacts as mining evolves.
-This initiative builds on research from our New Tech, New Deal project that was supported by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) on behalf of the German Federal Ministry of Economic Cooperation and Development (BMZ).

 - Intergovernmental Forum on Mining, Minerals, Metals, and Sustainable Development (IGF)